-Knowing how to do things not just with the head, but with the hands as well, this might seem a programmatic and ideological goal.
+Knowing how to do things not just with the head, but with the hands as well, might seem a programmatic and ideological goal.
 It is not.
 It is a way of safeguarding creative freedom.
-We vision a workshop against a studio to Build.
+We envision a workshop against a studio to Build.

 The Green Revolution

 Tall buildings are getting greener.
 Or green buildings are getting taller.
 Either way, you slice it, the sustainability movement in the world has gone large-scale and skyward, and nowhere is this more apparent than in Mumbai or in other metro cities of India.
 By the end of this decade, several green high-rises vis-à-vis apartment buildings, and office towers for financial institutions which are now being planned or are under construction will pepper the skyline.
 Why the surge?
 Owners and developers say they’ve discussed green design for years, but no one wanted to be the first to take the plunge.